kkruecke/cplus-documentation/notes/variadic-templates.rst

     tuple<double, int, const char *> t(10, 10.5, "hello world!");

-we see the constructors of ``tuple<double, int, const char*> tuple(12.2, 43, "hello world!")`` generate this output showing the four levels of the struct hierarchy being instantiated
+we see the output of the  constructor calls for ``tuple<double, int, const char*> tuple(12.2, 43, "hello world!")``, in which the four levels of the struct hierarchy are instantiated:

 .. raw:: html